Symptoms of a Lung Infection

 Many patients complain about having an increased amount of mucus when they have COPD.
-When a lung infection is present, however, mucus production not only increases in amount, but it also generally gets thicker and stickier and changes in color.
-It can also have a foul odor to it.
+When a lung infection is present, however, mucus production not only increases in amount but it also generally gets thicker and stickier and changes in colour.
+It can also have a foul odour to it.

 Pleuritic Chest Pain

 Pleuritic chest pain is not cardiac in nature, meaning it is not a result of a heart condition.
 Chest pain associated with infection of the lungs is sometimes described as a sharp, aching pain that gets worse when breathing deeply or coughing.
 It may feel like pressure, or tightness, inside the chest wall.
 However, any type of chest pain is abnormal and needs to be addressed immediately with a health care professional.